fx:context directive

 }

-If the binding context object can change and is exposed as an ObservableValue, the fx:context attribute can be bound with a unidirectional binding.
+The fx:context directive supports unidirectional bindings, which is useful when the evaluation context object can change and is exposed as an ObservableValue.
 Note that this will incur listener management overhead.
 If possible, a one-time assignment should be preferred.